First-wave feminism: Inequality

 Susan B. Anthony and Elizabeth Cady Stanton were abolitionists but they did not advocate for universal suffrage.
 They did not want black men to be granted the right to vote before white women.
 The National American Woman Suffrage Association was created to distinguish themselves from advocating for black men to vote.
-The 15th Amendment states no person should be denied the right to vote based on race.
+The Fifteenth Amendment states no person should be denied the right to vote based on race.
 Anthony and Stanton opposed passage of the amendment unless it was accompanied by a Sixteenth Amendment that would guarantee suffrage for women.
 Otherwise, they said, it would create an "aristocracy of sex" by giving constitutional authority to the belief that men were superior to women.
-The new proposal of this amendment was named the “Anthony Amendment”.
-Stanton once said that allowing black men to vote before women “creates an antagonism between black men and all women that will culminate in fearful outrages on womanhood”.
-Anthony stated, she would “cut off this right arm of mine before I will ever work for or demand the ballot for the negro and not the woman”.
-Mary Church Terrell exclaimed in 1904 that, “My sisters of the dominant race, stand up not only for the oppressed sex, but also for the oppressed race!”
+The new proposal of this amendment was named the "Anthony Amendment".
+Stanton once said that allowing black men to vote before women "creates an antagonism between black men and all women that will culminate in fearful outrages on womanhood".
+Anthony stated, she would "cut off this right arm of mine before I will ever work for or demand the ballot for the negro and not the woman".
+Mary Church Terrell exclaimed in 1904 that, "My sisters of the dominant race, stand up not only for the oppressed sex, but also for the oppressed race!"
 The National American Woman Suffrage Association sustained the inequalities between black and white women and also limited their ability to contribute.

 Susan B. Anthony and Frederick Douglass together formed the American Equal Rights Association, advocating for equality between both gender and sex.
 In 1848, Frederick Douglass was asked to speak by Susan B. Anthony at a convention in Seneca Falls, New York.
 Frederick Douglass was an active supporter.
 Later, Douglass was not permitted to attend an Atlanta, Georgia NAWSA convention.
-Susan B. Anthony exclaimed, “I did not want to subject him to humiliation, and I did not want anything to get in the way of bringing the Southern white women into our suffrage association, now that their interest had been awakened”.
+Susan B. Anthony exclaimed, "I did not want to subject him to humiliation, and I did not want anything to get in the way of bringing the Southern white women into our suffrage association, now that their interest had been awakened".
 Douglass opposed the fact that Cady and Anthony were extremely unsupportive of black voting rights.
 White women condoned racism at the cost of black women if it meant benefitting and more support of the white suffrage movement.